Jamplay Review and Overview for 2019

 - Live Workshop Archive With Weekly Practice Routines Makes it Easy Not to Miss Anything

-- Separate Lessons on More Specific Skills (like lead, speed, etc)
+- Separate Lessons on More Specific Skills (like lead, speed, singing while playing, etc)

-- Comes with a lot of bonus materials such as jam tracks, games, community forum, and many more
+- Comes with a lot of bonus materials such as jam tracks, games, community forum, and much more

 - A LOT of material to go through with multiple instructors